rfgsantos/heart-rate-playlist/README.md

 * 15-05-2017: Updated User table to hold the ID of each user and the datetime of expiration of the access_token.
 Created lib.py to be user as the main library of the application and moved methods from the login.py to this library. **Edit**: Asked some questions to professor and work colleagues and finally figured out how the Authentication worked.
 Now to get the server to correctly manage the requests will be another issue.
 Also updated README.

-* 16-06-2017: Renamed MUSIC table to TRACK and started began working on relevant track information.
+* 16-05-2017: Renamed MUSIC table to TRACK and started began working on relevant track information.
 Updated Database information with most recent model.

-* 18-06-2017: Massive refactor.
+* 18-05-2017: Massive refactor.
 Created `/libs` and `/testing` to hold the main code to be used as libraries and tests to be made to make sure everything keeps working.

-* 20-06-2017: Create playlist method.
+* 20-05-2017: Create playlist method.
 Updated testing to create playlist.

-* 21-06-2017: Add track method.
+* 21-05-2017: Add track method.
 Incomplete.

-* 22-06-2017: Continued track method.
-Started working on Android client.
+* 22-05-2017: Continued track method.
+Started working on Android client. *** Edit ***: This won't work because you can't get information from an application in Android, it must be willingly sent by the application.

+* 23-05-2017: Massive roadblock encountered.
+Need instructions and help.
+See #Android Client.